theaquamarine/windows-powershell-docs/docset/windows/netsecurity/new-netipsecauthproposal.md

 This parameter is used for certificate authentication.
 The acceptable values for this parameter are:: Root or Intermediate.
 The default value is Root.
-This parameter is supported in Windows Server® 2012.
+This parameter is supported in Windows Server??
+2012.

 ```yaml
 Type: CertificateAuthorityType